Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors

-\textit{Introduction}. --- Controlling quantum materials by electric current is one of the most intriguing issues in condensed matter physics.
-Among various systems, superconductors offer a fascinating platform owing to their unique electromagnetic properties including the zero resistance.
-It is widely believed that superconductors show zero resistance in any direction, at least when the current is sufficiently small.
-However, contrary to this paradigm, a recent experiment in twisted trilayer graphene/WSe$_2$ reported a surprising situation where the zero resistance is achieved only in the finite current, while showing a finite resistance in smaller currents~\cite{Lin2022-cz}.
-This phenomenon, namely the current-induced zero resistance (CIZR), unambiguously illustrates the necessity to update our understanding of superconductors in electric current.
+\textit{Introduction}---Controlling quantum states by electric currents is one of the most intriguing issues in condensed matter physics.
+Among various systems, superconductors offer a fascinating platform owing to their unique electromagnetic properties.
+It is widely believed that superconductors show zero resistance {until it is destroyed by a large current}.
+However, contrary to this paradigm, a recent experiment on twisted trilayer graphene/WSe$_2$ heterostructures reported a surprising situation, {where the sample exhibits zero resistance under large currents but shows a finite resistance, though smaller than its normal-state value, under small currents ~\cite{Lin2022-cz}.
+This behavior is observed for the current flowing in a particular direction, while the system always exhibits a finite resistance in the opposite direction} [see Fig.~\ref{fig:pd_j_random}(d) for example]. {The observation of such} nonreciprocal current-induced zero-resistance state (CIZRS) unambiguously illustrates the necessity to {deepen} our understanding of superconductors in electric current.

-CIZR in twisted trilayer graphene/WSe$_2$ is realized in one direction of electric current but not in the opposite.
-Therefore, it is an analogue of the nonreciprocal transport called the superconducting diode effect (SDE)~\cite{Ando2020-om,Nagaosa2024-ut}, which is also observed in twisted trilayer graphene/WSe$_2$ for other Moir\'e fillings and displacement fields.
-From symmetry viewpoints, SDE requires broken inversion and time-reversal symmetries~\cite{Nagaosa2024-ut}, whose origin in twisted trilayer graphene/WSe$_2$ is proposed to be a spontaneous occupation imbalance of the electrons' valley degree of freedom~\cite{Zhang2024-ec, Lin2022-cz, Siriviboon2021-un,Scammell2022-pv}, i.e., the valley polarization~\cite{Ajayan2016-cm, Novoselov2016-ev, Geim2013-vc, Novoselov2005-nv, Novoselov2004-pn, Christos2022-ax, Bultinck2020-yc, Zhang2019-xe}.
-It is natural to consider that the valley polarization plays a key role in CIZR as well.
+The nonreciprocal behavior of the CIZRS is an analog of the nonreciprocal transport phenomenon called the superconducting diode effect (SDE)~\cite{Ando2020-om,Nagaosa2024-ut}, which was also observed in twisted trilayer graphene/WSe$_2$ with other moir\'e fillings and displacement fields.
+From symmetry viewpoints, {the} SDE requires broken inversion and time-reversal symmetries~\cite{Nagaosa2024-ut}, whose origin in twisted trilayer graphene/WSe$_2$ is proposed to be a spontaneous occupation imbalance of the electrons' valley degree of freedom~\cite{Zhang2024-ec, Lin2022-cz, Siriviboon2021-un,Scammell2022-pv}, i.e., the valley polarization~\cite{Ajayan2016-cm, Novoselov2016-ev, Geim2013-vc, Novoselov2005-nv, Novoselov2004-pn, Christos2022-ax, Bultinck2020-yc, Zhang2019-xe,Hu2025-xc}.
+It is natural to consider that the valley polarization plays a key role in {the} CIZRS as well.